WHEN IN TEXAS, DO NOT BE NEGLIGENT

 Just showing that the defendant owes the plaintiff a duty is not enough in court.
 The plaintiff has to prove that not only did the defendant owe him a duty, but that duty was also breached in some way.
 The defendant breaches a duty by not doing something that he was supposed to do.
 Unlike the existence of duty, which was a judge decides, the breach of duty is a question that a jury decides.
 In the above example, the jury will decide if the defendant had exercised proper care when carrying sharp tools.

 Cause in Fact

 A plaintiff must prove beyond any doubt that the defendant’s actions were directly responsible for the plaintiff’s injury.
 This is also called a “but-for” causation.

 This refers to the extent of the responsibilities of the defendant.
 The defendant in any negligence case is only responsible for the harm that he could have foreseen through his or her actions.
 If a person has caused the plaintiff damages that he could never have foreseen, then his actions will not be the proximate cause of the plaintiff’s damages.

 If the child, in the above example, can prove that the defendant should have known that carrying the sharp tools in a rash and reckless manner would cause the boy harm, then the proximate cause will be confirmed.
-But if the boy, later that day fell off his bike and hurt his ankle.
-Then that is an action that the defendant could never have predicted, even in his wildest dreams.
-Therefore, the plaintiff will not be able to satisfy the jury about the element of proximate cause as to the ankle injury.
+But if the boy fell off his bike and hurt his ankle later that day.
+Then, that is an action that the defendant could never have predicted, even in his wildest dreams.
+Therefore, the plaintiff will be unable to satisfy the jury about the element of proximate cause of the ankle injury.

 There are some peculiarities in Texas law.
 You should know about them if you are going to bring a negligence lawsuit against someone.